Shooting RAW Stills Photography

 When shooting in RAW format, all the in-camera processing can be switched off including sharpening.
 The image you get is in effect very basic with regards to image quality but holds so much more information than a JPEG from which you can work.

-Images from RAW capture will always look softer and a little “lack-lustre” but as you already said, by knowing a bit about Photoshop, you should be ok pulling the desired image out of it.
+Images from RAW capture will always look softer and a little "lack-luster".
+However, as you already said, by knowing a bit about Photoshop, you should be ok pulling the desired image out of it.

-The best way to get quality RAW results is (as always) to use a tripod if necessary, expose and focus correctly and then beef up your pics in Photoshop or decent RAW editing software.
-I use Canons DPP and love it but look at the new Lightroom software or other brands.
+The best way to get quality RAW results is (as always) to use a tripod if necessary.
+Expose and focus correctly and then beef up your pics in Photoshop or decent RAW editing software.
+I use Canons DPP and love it for some things.
+However, look at the new Lightroom software or other brands.

 Of course, a good quality lens will help with the overall quality of your images too.